Understanding Anxiety & How Therapy Helps

 Q-Is psychotherapy or counselling better for anxiety?

 They overlap a lot.
-Counselling often focuses on emotional support and life challenges, while psychotherapy explores deeper behavioural or trauma patterns.
+Counselling often focuses on emotional support and life challenges, including processing life experiences, while psychotherapy explores deeper behavioural or trauma patterns.
 The “best” fit depends on your

 goals and comfort with the therapist’s style.